ovh/docs/pages/platform/ai/dashboard_guide_01_getting_started/guide.en-au.md

 > [!primary]
 >
-> **AI Dashboard** is not a product but an overview of all AI products you use, billing information, security information and guide (like this one) that you can read.
+> **AI Dashboard** is not a product but an overview of the AI Tools you use as well as an interface where you will find all transversal items such as security access, CLI and billing information, or guides (like this one).
 >

 ![Dashboard menu](images/dashboard-01.jpg){.thumbnail}